lifo101/autocomplete-bundle/README.md

 * Easily add the javascript code to your existing bundler _(webpack, etc)_, or use it directly via a `<script>` tag.
 * Support different themes like `bootstrap`.
 * Supports `tagging` - The ability of adding new entities or items.
+* Form types for `Select` and `Vue-Multiselect` widgets.
+Vue-Multiselect type is not documented yet.

 ### Requirements

-* This bundle requires the `Select2` javascript and CSS code, but does not provide it directly.
+* This bundle requires the [Select2](https://select2.org/) or [Vue-multiselect](https://vue-multiselect.js.org/)
+javascript and CSS code, but does not provide it directly.
 You must include it yourself,
 eg: `yarn add select2`, and add it to your webpack or other bundler configuration.

 * `Select2` requires [jQuery](https://jquery.com/) and is not actually provided in this bundle.